-In the meantime, partners are encouraged to identify their health equity needs in their planning survey, and/or discuss any specific needs with the Partnership's Models of Care project team (DCC@partnershipagainstcancer.ca).
+In the meantime, partners are encouraged to identify their health equity needs in their Models of Care project intake form, and/or discuss any specific needs with the Partnership's Models of Care project team (tc@partnershipagainstcancer.ca).

 2. What communities and populations might be characterized as being equity-deserving?

 The Partnership requires partners to specify the communities and populations that are being underserved by the health care system, and how this Model of Care will help to achieve health equity.
 Examples of communities and populations that are being underserved by the health care system include but are not limited to: